telerik/reporting-docs/knowledge-base/failed-to-create-component-reportviewer-after-upgrade.md

 ## Description
-**Failed to create component ReportViewer** error message might appear in the Visual Studio Report Designer after upgrade of Telerik Reporting version.
+The error message contains the following: **Failed to create component ReportViewer** which might appear in the Visual Studio Report Designer after upgrade of Telerik Reporting version.

 ## Error Message
 Failed to create component ReportViewer.
 The error message contains follows: "System.IO.FileNotFoundException: